ThinkThinkAI/ThinkDB/README.md

 - **Encrypted Communication:** All connection information is securely encrypted, safeguarding your credentials and ensuring that your data remains protected at all times.
 - **Database Security:** We believe database security should be managed on the database itself, reinforcing access controls and preventing unauthorized access.
 - **Custom AI Provider:** Select the AI provider that best suits your needs or host your own AI system, giving you complete control over the AI integration and ensuring it complies with your security policies.

+## ‚ö†Ô∏è Alpha Version Warning

+Please note that ThinkDB is currently in its alpha stage.
+While we are continuously working to improve and stabilize the application, you may encounter bugs.
+We appreciate your understanding and welcome any feedback to help us enhance the product.

+---

 ## Getting Started